 Walnut saw logs suitable for the sawmill are generally sawn into boards of standard thicknesses.
 The lumber is then edged, steamed, and dried.
 Markets for walnut lumber have worldwide appeal.
 Walnut is used in the production of furniture, interior cabinets, flooring, paneling and specialty products like bowls, plaques, picture frames, and gun stocks.

 The very best walnut logs are graded as veneer logs and sliced into thin sheets.
-The main criteria for A-grade veneer logs are typically a minimum of 18-19” in diameter at breast height (dbh) with at least 8’6” of clear wood (no branches or scars from lost branches).
+The main criteria for A-grade veneer logs are typically a minimum of 18-19” in diameter at breast height (dbh) with at least 8’6” of clear wood (no branches or scars from lost branches or other value lowering defects).
 As the length and diameter increase, the value of the log increases exponentially.
 An 18” dbh tree with an 8’6” veneer butt log is worth about $700 while a 26” dbh tree yielding a 12’6” veneer butt log, a second veneer log and two saw logs is worth about $1,800.
 Veneer logs can be worth ten times more than the price of saw logs.
 A few hours of care and pruning trees when they are less than 25’ tall can greatly increase the equity in your black walnuts!

 Soil Suitability is Critical

-The growing site is the most important factor in establishing and managing black walnut.
+The growing site is the most important factor in establishing and managing quality black walnut.
 Walnut grows best on lower slopes, stream valleys, or isolated areas along a creek that have good soil moisture, deep (at least 60 inches) soil profiles, loamy soil textures, and a neutral pH.
 Our best sites are deep alluvial soils along creeks and deep loess soils on the Missouri River Hills mapped as “Well-Suited”.